attilagk/monoallelic-brain/lab-meetings/_posts/2016-03-01-lab-notebook-sample-post.md

 ## 21
 ~~~

-The analogous implementation in R:
+The analogous implementation in `R`:

 ~~~r